Jay-Oh-eN/workshop-it/README.md

 # Workshop-it

-This repository contains the files and data from my workshop at Strata San Jose 2015 as well as resources and next steps.
+This repository contains the files and data from my workshop at [name of event here] as well as resources and next steps.
 Videos of the workshop can be found here: <link to Youtube playlist>

 I would love your feedback on the materials in the Github [issues](https://github.com/Jay-Oh-eN/workshop-it/issues).